liudan193/liudan193.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
 I'm Zongqi Wang.
 I am currently a second-year master's student supervised by [Prof.Yang](https://www.sigs.tsinghua.edu.cn/yyj/list.htm) at Tsinghua University.
 I received my bachelor's degree from Xidian University.
 My previous research focused on AI Safety.
-Now, my research interests are primarily in Large Language Model, Reinforcement Learning, Reward Model, Character Model, Role-Playing, LLM-as-a-Judge and LLM Evaluation.
+Now, my research interests are primarily in Large Language Model, Reinforcement Learning, Reward Model, Generative Reward Model, Evaluation and Role-Playing.

 # 🔥 News
-- *2026.01*: 🎉🎉 We are excited to release our new paper: "Reward Modeling from Natural Language Human Feedback".
-- *2025.05*: 🎉🎉 We are excited to release our new paper: "SCAN: Structured Capability Assessment and Navigation for LLMs".
+- *2026.04*: 🎉🎉 **2 papers** about Reward Model and LLM safety are accepted to **ACL 2026 Main**.
+- *2026.01*: 🎉🎉 **1 paper** about Reward Model is accepted to **ICLR 2026 oral**.
+- *2025.08*: 🎉🎉 **1 paper** about LLM safety is accepted to **EMNLP 2026 oral**.
-- *2025.05*: 🎉🎉 Our **2 papers** about LLM watermark are accepted to **ACL 2025**.
+- *2025.05*: 🎉🎉 **2 papers** about LLM safety are accepted to **ACL 2025 Main and Findings**.

 # 📝 Publications